Indecent Displays (Control) Act 1981

 The Indecent Displays (Control) Act 1981 (c.
-42) is an act of Parliament covering Scotland, England and Wales but not Northern Ireland.
+42) is an act of the Parliament of the United Kingdom covering Scotland, England and Wales but not Northern Ireland.
 It is concerned with preventing the display of "indecent" material to the unsuspecting public.
 As with the Protection of Children Act, the act does not define indecency, although it does give some directions as to how a display can be considered indecent.
 It establishes that "If any indecent matter is publicly displayed the person making the display and any person causing or permitting the display to be made shall be guilty of an offence", making exceptions for the following: